827th Tank Destroyer Battalion (AA)

 Unit History: Activated on 20 April, 1942, at Camp Forrest, Tennessee.
 One of several battalions with black enlisted personnel and largely white officers.
-Reorganized as a towed battalion in June 1943.
-Arrived in Seventh Army’s sector east of the Vosges at the height of the German Nordwind offensive in January, 1945, equipped with M18's.
+Reorganized as a towed battalion in June 1943. *Arrived at Fort Huachuca, AZ, in March 1944.
+Shipped from New York port on November 3rd, arriving in France on 14th.
+Arrived in Seventh Army’s sector east of the Vosges at the height of the German Nordwind offensive in January, 1945, equipped with M18’s.
 Fought to eliminate the Colmar Pocket in late January and early February.
 Transferred to Communications Zone for security duties in March and subsequently undertook other rear-area functions.
 Attached to: 12th Armored Division; 79th Infantry Division.
 History text from the book The Tank Killers by Harry Yeide.
 Used by permission.

 Combat Equipment: 12/44 - M18